Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual.md

 helpful in managing your data files and instrument changes. **

-We have found the most practical way to make an initial, full version of the instrument and append the words “training / pilot / final” in the assessment names.
-For training purposes, you may wish to create single-subtest assessments, such as “Letter Sounds” which allow users to repeatedly focus on just one subtest during training.
-It is handy to have these for practice, to avoid enumerators having to “click through” too many unnecessary subtests.
+We have found the most practical way to make an initial, full version of the instrument and append the words "training / pilot / final" in the assessment names.
+For training purposes, you may wish to create single-subtest assessments, such as "Letter Sounds" which allow users to repeatedly focus on just one subtest during training.
+It is handy to have these for practice, to avoid enumerators having to "click through" too many unnecessary subtests.

 During the training we usually find one or two things to edit in the instruments before piloting.
-We do this by duplicating the full training instrument, editing the necessary items and renaming it to append “pilot” or “final” to the assessment name.
+We do this by duplicating the full training instrument, editing the necessary items and renaming it to append "pilot" or "final" to the assessment name.

 6. Entering data on tablets
 ---------------------------